-Figure D-6: Wire Harness feed in and feed out points
+Figure C-7: Wire Harness feed-in and feed-out points

-5. Lower the top half of the HCGG slowly until it rests flat on the base while watching the wiring harness, making sure they do not get between the top and bottom sections of the HCGG.
+5. Lower the top half of the HCGG slowly until it rests flat on the base while watching the wiring harness, making sure it does not get between the top and bottom sections of the HCGG.